cp-psource/terminmanager-pro/dev-readme.txt

 * Changed default appointments sorting to "Appointment Date".
 * Fixed an export problem for additional fields with HTML entities in a name.
 * Fixed an export problem for the date range.
-* Fixed an integration problem with MarketPress plugin.
+* Fixed an integration problem with PSeCommerce plugin.
 * Fixed a problem with booking, when the site is on HTTP but admin force HTTPS usage.

 = 2.2.6 =